Skip to main content

 Let's be honest about coverage: if you live in the Atlanta metropolitan area, Savannah, Athens, Augusta, Columbus, or Macon, you're in great shape.
 These urban centers have reliable delivery from virtually every national service I track, plus access to local options and same-day grocery delivery through Instacart and similar platforms.
 Warner Robins benefits from its proximity to Robins Air Force Base, which has made it a priority market for several services catering to military families.

 Rural Georgia is a different story.
-Those 120 rural countiesu2014particularly in the southern half of the stateu2014face real challenges.
+Those 120 rural counties-particularly in the southern half of the state-face real challenges.
 Most national meal kit services will technically deliver there, but you're looking at the outer edges of their shipping zones, which means potential delays and the occasional missed delivery window.
 I've heard from readers in places like Telfair County and Wheeler County who've had mixed experiences.
 The services work, but you need to plan around delivery days and can't be as flexible as urban subscribers.
 If you're in rural Georgia, I'd recommend services with the most flexible delivery scheduling and the best customer service for handling the inevitable hiccups.

 $ $ Monthly food cost Uber Eats $560 Eating out $420 Factor $230 Save $330/mo